You are here

 - Two letters of recommendation.
 One letter must be from the applicant’s division or department chair and should include how the department has supported and will continue to support the research career of the applicant.

-Applications will be reviewed by the SVS Research and Education Committee.
+Applications will be reviewed by the SVS Research Council.
 The award funds will be paid to your institution.
 Your institution will be responsible for reimbursing you for your travel expenses from the award funds.

 Within 6 months of completing the program, the recipients will submit a report to the SVS Research Council.
 The report should be one to two double-spaced typewritten pages and should summarize the course and mentorship experience.
 Although factual statements of activities should be included, recipients are encouraged to place these within an overall context of the impact on their research career development.